edis0n-zhang/personal-website-2.0/src/lib/posts/joy_of_programming/software as a craft.md

 People often ask me "What should I do to get good at programming?"
 I am nowhere near the de facto authority on programming - if anything, I'd describe myself as an eternal beginner.
 This essay is my answer to those asking.

 Building software is a skill that is infinitely broad and difficult; I start over as a beginner almost every day.
 Learning to be a better programmer / engineer / developer is an endless path of learning, the topics to be learned is never ending.
-(I use these programmer / engineer / builder almost synonymously and find the constant bickering over the specific term a bit silly)
+(I use these programmer / engineer / developer almost synonymously and find the constant bickering over the specific term a bit silly)

 However, by keeping certain principles as your north star, eventually you will reach the destination you desire.